Harsh0patel/cross_camera_player_mapping/README.md

 ---

-## 📌 Notes
+## Notes

 * This project focuses on visual consistency, not physical tracking (e.g., world coordinates)
-* I can improve matching using ball or cameraman as spatial reference but i really don't work in that parts so i don't know how to implement in code
+* i can later improve matching using ball or cameraman as spatial reference
 * Currently IDs are consistent only for players (class 2)
+* and there are some misclassified errors

 ---